-I started training in the SF Bay Area in 2016 and by now, I :
+I've been training in the SF Bay Area since late 2016 and by now, I :

 (a) have finally developed a personal shot sequence that works.